 - On the System Parameters page, find the #no_loose_disabled-commands parameter and click Modify in the Actions column.

 - In the dialog box that appears, specify the commands that you want to disable.
-Note The commands that you specify can contain only lowercase letters.
+Important The commands that you specify can contain only lowercase letters.
+Otherwise, an error occurs.
 Separate multiple commands with commas (,).
-Example: keys,flushall.
+Example: keys,flushdb.

 - Click OK.